ratnakeraditya04/bankWiz/README.md

 WE, the team of three members me along with Karuna Sharma and Harsh Gaur have made this project.
 <a href = "https://github.com/Karunasharma09"> Karuna Sharma </a> - All the FrontEnd part that you can see in it is the work of her.
-Me and <a href = "https://github.com/Ch1efEag"> Harsh Gaur </a> have handled the BackEnd Part of this project.
+Me and <a href = "https://github.com/Ch1efEag"> Harsh Gaur </a> have extensively handled the BackEnd Part of this project.

 ## Quick Run -